module Bindlib:sig..end

 'b bindbox ->

-'c bindbox -> 'd bindbox -> 'e bindbox
+'c bindbox -> 'd bindbox -> 'e bindboxbox_apply4 is similar to box_apply2 and box_apply3.

-box_pair ba bb is the same as box_apply2 (fun a b -> (a,b)) ba bb.
+val box_pair : 'a bindbox -> 'b bindbox -> ('a * 'b) bindboxbox_pair ba bb is the same as box_apply2 (fun a b -> (a,b)) ba bb.

 val box_triple : 'a bindbox ->

-'b bindbox -> 'c bindbox -> ('a * 'b * 'c) bindbox
+'b bindbox -> 'c bindbox -> ('a * 'b * 'c) bindboxbox_trible is similar to box_pair, but for triples.

-module type Map = sig .. end
+module type Map =sig..end

 Type of a module equipped with a map function.

-Functorial interface used to build lifting functions (i.e., functions that permute the 'a bindbox type with another type constructor) for any type equipped with a map function.
+permute the 'a bindbox type with another type constructor) for any type

-module type Map2 = sig .. end
+module type Map2 =sig..end

 Type of a module equipped with a "binary" map function.